When to Repair Vs. Replace Your Forklift Battery

 Slow performance and dim displays might be caused by a loose connection.
 Cables can come loose, wear out, or aren't reconnected properly after charging.
 Have an experienced operator with proper training inspect the connections and check for signs of corrosion or wear.
 They should also clean the connection area(s) properly before reattaching any loose cables.

-Sometimes You Need a Professional
+Sometimes, You Need a Professional

 If your battery emits smoke at any point, power down the forklift or charging equipment immediately.
 A smoking battery can catch fire or explode.

 If the operator finds corroded or damaged terminals, excessive sulfation or acid leakage, have the battery inspected by a professional.
 Excessive sulfation and acid leakage are typically caused by underwatering (sulfation) and overwatering (acid leakage).
 In either case, the battery will be covered in a hazardous substance.
 Do not allow employees to handle the battery without proper training and PPE.
-Call a professional to evaluate whether your forklift battery is still safe to use (after some cleanup), or if it should be sent back to the manufacturer.
+Call a professional to evaluate whether your forklift battery is still safe to use (after some cleanup) or if it should be sent back to the manufacturer.

-Forklift Battery Repair in Seattle, the Tri-Cities, Wenatchee and Yakima
+Forklift Battery Repair and Reconditioning

 If you think you have a bad battery, the first step is to call an experienced professional.
 You don’t want a weak or unstable battery causing expensive damage to your forklift’s internal systems.